Children will learn about the primary colors as they make primary color handprints.

 What You Do:

-- Begin by talking about how there are only three main colors that make up all the other colors in the world.
-Without them there would be no colors.
+Begin by talking about how there are three colors that make up all the other colors in the world.
 These three colors are red, yellow and blue.
 We also call these colors the Primary Colors.

 Related Lessons and Resources: